 If you are using Blender, take a look at our own Better Collada Exporter.

 As of Godot 3.0, glTF is supported.

 FBX SDK has a restrictive license, that is incompatible with the open license provided by Godot.
 That being said, FBX support could still be provided by third parties as a plugin.
-(See Plugins question above.)
+(See Plugins question below.)

 The aim of Godot is to create a free and open-source MIT-licensed engine that is modular and extendable.
 There are no plans for the core engine development community to support any third-party, closed-source/proprietary SDKs, as integrating with these would go against Godot’s ethos.

 That said, because Godot is open-source and modular, nothing prevents you or anyone else interested in adding those libraries as a module and shipping your game with them–as either open- or closed-source.

 To see how support for your SDK of choice could still be provided, look at the Plugins question below.